dashapopova/Programming-Basics/FinalProjectGuidelines.md

 Write a more advanced version of the tokenizer that you have written for HW3 question 1.
 For example, you could make use of regular expressions that we have learnt today.
 You can choose any language, including English, but if you choose English, you will have to write a truly decent version of a tokenizer (and you won't be allowed to just import existing tokenizer modules for English).

-##### Introducing a new module

-Introduce a module that we haven't discussed in class, e.g., a module for parsing Praat files, or a module for working with JSON, describe what the module is used for and what it is useful for, show us how at least three methods of this module work, provide examples.